zutherb/AppStash/README.md

 ## Directory Layout

-    microservice/       --> all files of the microservice applications are located in this directory frontend/       --> all frontend applications are located in this directory catalog/    --> an angularjs frontend application that shows the product catalog and is used to create a cart is located in this directory checkout/   --> the react frontend application that that is used to create an order is located in this directory service/        --> css files
-    monolithic/         --> all files of the monolithic applications are located in this directory common/         --> css files
+    microservice/           --> all files of the microservice applications are located in this folder frontend/           --> all frontend applications are located in this folder catalog/        --> an angularjs frontend application that shows the product catalog and is used to create a cart is located in this directory registration/   --> all files that are needed to glue the registration form of the monolithic with the microservice application service/            --> all business services are located in the folder cart/           --> a spring boot cart rest service is located in the folder dataloader/     --> a spring boot application that prepares the initial mongodb dataset is located in the folder navigation/     --> a java rest x navigation rest service is located in the folder order/          --> a java spark order rest service is located in the folder product/        --> a scala spray product rest service is located in the folder recommendation/ --> a R recommendation rest service is located in the folder user/           --> a spring boot user rest service is located in the folder monolithic/             --> all files of the monolithic application are located in this directory
-        repository/     --> css files
-        service/        --> css files
-        ui/             --> css files

 ## Prerequisites